sourcegraph/about/blogposts/gophercon-2019-go-pls-stop-breaking-my-editor.md

 ---
 title: "GopherCon 2019 - Go, pls stop breaking my editor"
 description: "The Go community has built many amazing tools to improve the Go developer experience.
 However, when a maintainer disappears or a new Go release wreaks havoc, the Go development experience becomes frustrating and complicated.
 This talk will cover the details behind a new tool to solve these issues: gopls (pronounced 'go please').
 This tool is currently in development by the Go team and community, and it will ultimately serve as the backend for your Go editor."
-author: $LIVEBLOGGER_NAME for the GopherCon 2019 Liveblog
+author: Vanessa Nicole Naff for the GopherCon 2019 Liveblog
 publishDate: 2019-07-25T00:00-11:20
 tags: [
   gophercon